-With little traffic volume, but well targeted, this type of blogger can earn significant income from their blogging activities.
+With little traffic volume but well-targeted, this blogger can earn significant income from their blogging activities.

-While the latter might not necessarily have that kind of practical skills or goods to offer.
-He is not a teacher, what he does is to inform the public, break a news, entertain or make an announcement.
+While the latter may not necessarily have practical skills or goods to offer, he is not a teacher; he informs the public, breaks the news, entertains, or makes an announcement.

-He leverages on the volume of website traffic to earn money on his blog.
-Most of the content on such blogs as this are time sensitive, gossip, breaking news and event etc.
+He leverages the volume of website traffic to earn money on his blog.
+Most of the content on such blogs as this is time-sensitive, gossip, breaking news, events, etc.

-Before you go ahead to start your blog, it is important you evaluate yourself, analyze your potentials, gift and capability very well and see which category of bloggers you fall into.
+But before starting, you must evaluate yourself, analyze your potential, gift, and capability, and see which category of bloggers you fall into.

 This is because the approach and operations of the two blogs are different.

-One demand regular publishing of content on a daily basis (in fact, multiple times per day) while the other is good to go even with 1 (one) published article per week.
+One demands regular publishing of content daily (multiple times per day), while the other is good to go even with 1 (one) published article per week.

 The first thing you’ll need to have in place before getting your blog ready is a domain name and hosting space.
-I already discuss what these two are in the opening chapter of this guide.
+I have already discussed these two in this guide’s opening chapter.

-There are lots of domain name registrar and hosting services providers available today online, but not many worth patronizing.
+There are lots of domain name registrar and hosting services providers available today online, but only a few are worth patronizing.

-In the previous edition of his guide, I strongly recommend WhoGoHost as the ideal indigenous domain name registrar and hosting services providers you can try out.
+In the previous edition of this latest guide, I strongly recommend WhoGoHost as the ideal indigenous domain name registrar and hosting services provider you can try out.

-This is where your practical aspect of blogging starts.
-After registering your domain name and secure hosting, you’ll want to install your blogging software.
-To save you a whole lot of time, go for self-hosted WordPress blog.
+You’ll want to install your blogging software after registering your domain name and secure hosting.
+To save you time, go for a self-hosted WordPress blog.

-WordPress is the industry self-acclaimed number one blogging platform.
-It makes blogging more convenient and fun both for beginner and professionals.
+WordPress is the industry-acclaimed number-one blogging platform.
+It makes blogging more convenient and fun both for beginners and professionals.

-Of course, there are other blogging platforms, like blogger owned by Google which comes pretty handy and a very quick easy way to start blogging in minutes.
+Of course, other blogging platforms, like Google’s Blogger, come in handy as a quick, easy way to start blogging in minutes.

-The good part of blogger platform is that you can start blogging in minutes without having to spend a kobo on hosting and domain names.
+The good part of the blogger platform is that you can start blogging in minutes without spending a kobo on hosting and domain names.